-Impact Magnitude Justification Topographical impacts to landscape Negligible No significant changes to the topography are anticipated.
-New features in the landscape Minor New features in the landscape will partially impact the landscape character, however they will not adversely affect the integrity of it in respect to the surrounding area.
-New features impacting views Minor New features will partially impact views from receptors, however they will not result in total losses of key views from receptors.
+Impact Magnitude Justification Topographical Negligible No changes to the topography are anticipated. impacts to landscape New features Minor New features in the landscape will partially impact the in the landscape character, however they will not adversely affect landscape the integrity of it in respect to the surrounding area.
+New features Minor New features will partially impact views from receptors, impacting however they will not result in total losses of key views from views receptors.
 Light Pollution Minor Construction flood lights will increase the illumination in the area, although the background lighting is already high

-Table 15-3 Landscape and Visual - Significance of Construction Impacts
+Table 15-3 Landscape, Visual and Glare- Significance of Construction Impacts

-Impact Magnitude Receptor Sensitivity Impact Significance Topographical impacts to landscape Negligible Landscape Character Medium Negligible to Minor New features in the landscape Minor Landscape Character Medium Minor New features impacting views Minor Visual Impacts Medium Minor Light Pollution Minor Visual Impacts Medium Minor
+Impact Magnitude Receptor Sensitivity Impact Significance Topographical impacts to landscape Negligible Landscape Character Low Negligible to Minor New features in the landscape Minor Landscape Character Low Negligible to Minor New features impacting views Minor Visual Impacts Medium Minor Light Pollution Minor Visual Impacts Medium Minor